TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Can be expressed as either:

 - `NNNN` _a single number (typically for geographically assigned numbers)_
-- `NNNN-NNNN` _a range of numbers (e.g. 800-804) where the same kind, subsriber number ranges and hint apply)_
+- `NNNN-NNNN` _a range of numbers (e.g. 800-804) where the same kind, subscriber number ranges and hint apply)_

 Or a combination thereof (e.g. `NNNN,NNNN-NNNN,NNNN-NNNN`).

 #### Geographical area

-The name of the area a geographically assinged number is allocated to, preferably in the language of the data file rather than English (e.g. `Firenze` rather than `Florence` in Italy).
+The name of the area a geographically assigned number is allocated to, preferably in the language of the data file rather than English (e.g. `Firenze` rather than `Florence` in Italy).

 #### Subscriber number ranges

-Can be specifid in the same way as national dialling code ranges.
+Can be specified in the same way as national dialling code ranges.

 #### Hint